The Department of Sociology, Gerontology, and Gender

 Three integral programs in the social sciences with long histories of cooperation and collaboration merged to form the Department of Sociology, Gerontology, and Gender (SGG) in the fall of 2015.
 SGG provides new opportunities for student learning, community engagement, and research.

 At a basic level, sociology is the study of social behavior, groups, and institutions.
 We explore these topics across the full spectrum of the human experience.
-Our newly integrated department allows us to offer focused explorations of the issues of aging and gender on both individual identity and the structure of the wider society.
+Our newly integrated department allows us to offer focused explorations of the issues of aging, veteran status, and gender on both individual identity and the structure of the wider society.

 Sociology and Gerontology have cross listed classes that work together to enhance scholarly understanding of the opportunities and challenges of human aging.
 Whether you seek a career in health care, social services, policy, business, or criminology, aging will impact your efforts.
 The Minor in Gerontology adds a formal credential for future work with and for older adults.
 Students pursuing a BA or BS in Sociology might consider a minor in Gerontology (15 credits) including Aging in America: Concepts & Controversies (GERON/SOC 2170) and 12 additional credits (6 credits at the 4000 level), chosen from classes that are cross listed with Sociology.
 An 18 credit Undergraduate Certificate in Gerontology is also available